Trump calls raid on his lawyer's office 'an attack on our country'

 In a statement Monday, Cohen's lawyer Stephen Ryan said the "investigation using search warrants is completely inappropriate and unnecessary."

-Asked if he'd consider firing Mueller, Trump responded that people had told him he should and said, "I think it's a disgrace what's going on.
+Asked if he'd consider firing Mueller, Trump responded that "many people" had told him he should and said, "I think it's a disgrace what's going on.
 We'll see what happens."

 Trump also said again that the team investigating him is biased and should instead be investigating his general election opponent, Hillary Clinton.